 There are four main types of legal structure businesses operate as in Australia.
 Depending on the type of business you run, we will advise you on the right legal structure.

 As your business grows or changes you may need to review or change your legal structure.
 As your accountant, we would let you know.
 Additionally, we make sure you are using your legal structure to its fullest advantage.

 - Sole Trader

-Running a business in partnership with two or more people means you share control and personal responsibility of the business including any income and losses.
+Running a business in partnership with two or more people means you share control and personal responsibility of the business.
+This includes any income and losses.
 It requires its own Tax File Number (TFN) and may also need an Australian Business Number (ABN).
-A partnership requires a partnership tax return to be lodged and each partner is responsible for paying tax on the income they have received as well as their own superannuation.
+Lodging a partnership tax return is also required.
+Each partner is responsible for paying tax on the income they have received as well as their own superannuation.

 Operating a business as a trust structure provides additional flexibility.
 There are various types of trusts with the most common being discretionary or family trusts.
-A trust requires a trust deed to be prepared which our Legal department can take care of.
-A trust structure provides additional flexibility and asset protection, whereby the trustee of the trust whether corporate or an individual, holds property or assets for the benefit of its beneficiaries.
-A trust is required to register its own Tax File Number (TFN) and Australian Business Number (ABN) are additional registrations for trust structures.
+Trusts require a trust deed to be prepared, which our Legal department can take care of.
+A trust structure provides additional flexibility and asset protection.
+Whereby the trustee of the trust, whether corporate or an individual, holds property or assets for the benefit of its beneficiaries.
+A Tax File Number (TFN) and Australian Business Number (ABN) are additional registrations for trust structures.

 Businesses of any legal structure that turnover more than $75,000, need to register for Goods and Services Tax (GST).
 Unless they are a Not-for-Profit Organisation, in which it is $150,000.

 If a business has employees there are certain obligations.
 Businesses will need to be registered for Pay As You Go withholding (PAYG withholding) and pay superannuation for employees.
 You may also have additional taxes to pay.
 Such as Fringe Benefits Tax (FBT) and payroll tax if wages go over certain amount.